chazlarson/Media-Scripts/Plex/README.md

 If "POSTER_DOWNLOAD" is `0`, the script will build a shell script for each library to download the images at your convenience instead of downloading them as it runs, so you can run the downloads overnight or on a different machine with ALL THE DISK SPACE or something.

 If "POSTER_CONSOLIDATE" is `1`, the script will store all the images in one directory rather than separating them by library name.
 The idea is that Plex shows the same set of posters for "Star Wars" whether it's in your "Movies" or "Movies - 4K" or whatever other libraries, so there's no reason to pull the same set of posters multiple times.
 There is an example below.

+If "INCLUDE_COLLECTION_ARTWORK" is `1`, the script will grab artwork for all the collections in the target library.

+If "ONLY_COLLECTION_ARTWORK" is `1`, the script will grab artwork for ONLY the collections in the target library; artwork for individual items [movies, shows] will not be grabbed.

 ### Usage
 1. setup as above